SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/ms-utility-tool.md

 ### Configure the microservice utility tool

-The script can be found in the Bitbucket repository: [cumulocity-examples](https://bitbucket.org/m2m/cumulocity-examples/src/develop/microservices/scripts/microservice).
+The script can be found in the GitHub repository: [cumulocity-examples](https://github.com/SoftwareAG/cumulocity-examples/blob/develop/microservices/scripts/microservice).

 Change the mode to allow the script to be executed: